jsiegenthaler/sendmailx/README.md

   * qq quarter, 01 to 04 (or just q: 1 to 4)
   * yy year, last 2 digits of year (or yyyy = 4 digit year)

-Tip: avoid use of h (1-12), as 12-hour time is ambiguous when no a.m. or p.m. indication exists.

-The seedFormatString is checked when sendmailx starts, and an error will be displayed if the seedFormatString contains any invalid combination.
+The dateFormatString is checked when sendmailx starts, and an error will be displayed if the dateFormatString contains any invalid combination.

-The more complex the seedFormatString, the more secure the TOTP
+The more complex the dateFormatString, the more secure the TOTP.

-You must include at least one s and one m symbol in the seedFormatString
+You must include at least one s and one m symbol in the dateFormatString.

-The seed for the TOTP is used together with the PIN code to produce a one-time passcode, vhich is valid for the defined validityPeriod  (in config.json, in seconds)
+The seed for the TOTP is used together with the PIN code to produce a one-time passcode, vhich is valid for the defined validityPeriod  (in config.json, in seconds).

 ### PIN code
-The PIN code is a 4 to 6 digit numeric code which is used together with the seedFormatString to generate the TOTP.
+The PIN code is a 4 to 6 digit numeric code which is used together with the dateFormatString to generate the TOTP.
 * Do not share the PIN code with anyone.
-* PIN codes that are too simple will be rejected by sendmailx
+* PIN codes that are too simple will be rejected by sendmailx.
-* Use a PIN code not staring with 0, containing 4 to 6 different digits
+* Use a PIN code not staring with 0, containing 4 to 6 different digits.

 ## Setting the Authorised Email List
 sendmailx can be configured to only send emails to ameial addresses stored in the authorisedEmails section of the config.json file.
 Restricting email addresses helps ensure that sendmailx does not get abused by anyone.